NCI-GDC/gdc-docs/docs/Encyclopedia/pages/BWA_with_Mark_Duplicates_and_BQSR.md

 ## Overview ##

 BWA with Mark Duplicates and BQSR is a BWA based alignment workflow for ATAC-Seq, targeted sequencing, whole genome sequencing (WGS) and whole exome sequencing (WXS) with additional steps of Mark Duplicates and Base Quality Score Recalibration (BQSR).
-BWA with Mark Duplicates and BQSR is used for aligning sequence reads to a reference genome for both normal and tumor tissues.
+BWA with Mark Duplicates and BQSR is used for aligning sequence reads to a reference genome.

 ### Input